BrigittePowers/stick-it-to-starbucks-project-1/README.md

 # Stick it to Starbucks
 ## _When local business fits, you S.I.T.S._

-The goal of this project is to develop an application that will provide information about nearby local coffee shops as an alternative to _another_ Starbucks run.

 ## Elevator Pitch

 The goal of this project was to develop an application that will provide